-Learn how we execute our mission based on the four-point Main Street America Model and check out our 2017 Annual Report.
+Learn how we execute our mission based on the four-point Main Street America Model.
+Check out our 2017 Annual Report, Downtown Digest, and blog!

 Apply the four tenets of the Main Streets America Model, to include economic vitality, promotion, design, and organization.
 This is holistically demonstrated in our people-ready amenities and business-ready infrastructure.